douglas-guyett-mg/crimson-pangolin/documentation/working-memory/overview.md

 1. **Coordinate Memory Operations**: Provide a unified interface for all memory-related operations across multiple memory types
 2. **Assemble Context**: Query all memory types and combine results into coherent context for prompt injection
-3. **Manage Budgets**: Enforce token, event, and time budgets across all memory operations
+3. **Manage Storage**: Enforce storage policies and eviction strategies across all memory stores
 4. **Track Tool Invocations**: Log tool calls and outcomes for learning and skill extraction
 5. **Route Memory Items**: Determine which memory types should receive each item based on content and type
 6. **Support Extensibility**: Enable new memory types to be added without modifying core orchestration logic